-This month, we partnered with Edible Reading to publish simultaneous reviews of Reading’s latest burger joint.
+This month, we partnered with Edible Reading to publish simultaneous reviews of Honest Burgers, Reading’s latest burger joint.
 See if our opinions match, or clash, over on their review.

 First there was Handmade Burger Co, serving up forty-odd flavour combinations while blasting greasy aromas out across the IDR.
 Then came Five Guys, fast, casual Americans slinging foil-wrapped patties from the first floor of The Oracle.
 And last year, 7 Bone joined the party with their range of ‘dirty, sexy burgers’.
 Now, Reading welcomes our fourth dedicated patty restaurant in Honest Burgers, who opened on the corner of the Market Place at the end of December.